brannala/BA3/doc/collapsed_allele_freqs_plan.md

 ### Profiling and optimizations

-`sample`-based profiling of the collapsed sampler found two hotspots, in two different dataset regimes, both since optimized:
+`sample`-based profiling of the collapsed sampler found hotspots in two different dataset regimes (loci-bound and indiv-bound), all since optimized:

 1. **`log()` in the ancestry-move predictive (~36%, loci-bound / bear regime).**
    With the Dirichlet concentration fixed at `ALLELE_PRIOR_ALPHA = 1`, every count